fabric8-analytics/fabric8-analytics-lsp-server/README.md

 # Dependency Analytics LSP Server

-LSP Server that can analyze your dependencies specified in `package.json`.
+LSP Server that can analyze your dependencies specified in `package.json` and `pom.xml`.

 ## Build